LordRusk/zara/readme.md

 You can also expect a lot better performance because it isn't calling an external program every time a module is updated, only running a function.

+### TODO
+Add a battery module.
+I don't have a laptop.
+This is one someone should create a pull request for.

 ### other modules
 Here's a link list to other peoples modules: